Freda Meissner-Blau: International Human Rights Tribunal

 In June 1995 Meissner-Blau has chaired the first International Human Rights Tribunal in Vienna.
 Her co-chair was Gerhard Oberschlick, editor of the journal FORVM.
 The tribunal was dedicated to the persecution of lesbians, gays, bisexuals and transgender persons in Austria during the period from 1945 to 1995.
 An assembly of Austrian human rights activists condemned the Republic of Austria in all seven cases that were brought forward by the LGBT-community.
 As a consequence of this endeavour and other efforts all discriminating laws against LGBT-persons in Austria have been abolished between 1996 and 2005.

 Retirement

 Since her resignation from Parliament Meissner-Blau worked and consulted for various international bodies.
 She also worked as a writer and professional speaker, appearing at various conferences in her retirement.
-In 1991 she was awarded the Konrad Lorenz Prize for environmental achievement.
+In 1991 she was awarded the Konrad-Lorenz-Prize, the official Austrian state award for environmental achievement.
 This was followed by a Lifetime Achievement Nuclear-Free Future Award from the Franz Moll Foundation and being named amongst the first winners of the Save the World Award which were announced in 2009.
 Her husband Paul died in October 2005.
-She died on December 22, 2015, at the age of 88.
+She died on 22 December 2015, at the age of 88.
 She was cremated at Feuerhalle Simmering.